Submitted by on

 Level 2: Risk-Informed

-Security and risk management practices have been implemented, but not formally established as an organization-wide practice.
-Some processes have been documented and repeatable, but there is no formalized overarching plan.
+Security and risk management practices have been implemented, but are not formally established as an organization-wide practice.
+Some processes have been documented and repeatable, but there is no formalized, overarching plan.

 Level 3: Repeatable

 The organization’s security and risk management practices are proactive and repeatable.
-Programs and processes are standardized and defined to ensure the organization’s consistent application of security measures.
+Programs and processes are standardized and defined to facilitate the organization’s consistent application of security measures.

 Level 4: Adaptable